 - I’m Vice President/President-Elect of the Conference on Latin American History

-- Please check out the Florida International University Department of History and Kimberly Green Latin American and Caribbean Center and hope you’ll check out the frequent news about my wonderful colleagues and students
+- I’ve held a variety of positions within Florida International University Department of History and Kimberly Green Latin American and Caribbean Center and hope you’ll check out the frequent news about my wonderful colleagues and students

 - I belong to La Patrona Collective which honors the memory of María Elena Martínez

-- In March 2018, we hosted members of La Patrona Collective at FIU for Archivos: An Open Seminar.
+- In March 2018, FIU hosted members of La Patrona Collective for Archivos: An Open Seminar.
 Click to see event video, readings, and a photo collage.

 - The reflections of participants in the Archivos event, along with others scholars and archivists, will be featured in the 2017-8 issue of Hemisphere, a publication of the FIU Kimberly Green Latin American & Caribbean Studies Center.
 Check back!

 Recent Online Activities

-- I participated in a wide-ranging dialogue in 2017 with other historians who’ve recently written on law in the journal Comparative Studies in Society and History
+- participated in a wide-ranging dialogue in 2017 with other historians who’ve recently written on law in the journal Comparative Studies in Society and History

-- In April, 2017, I was invited to present my newest book, The Enlightenment on Trial, at an event also honoring the retirement of my colleague David Cook at the Pontificia Universidad Católica del Perú– the institution that first hosted me as a doctoral student in Lima in the 90s.
+- In April 2017, my newest book, The Enlightenment on Trial was featured at an event also honoring my retiring colleague David Cook at the Pontificia Universidad Católica del Perú– the institution that first hosted me as a doctoral student in Lima in the 90s.
 I am also proud to take David’s place as the liaison between FIU and PUCP’s and continue their long history of institutional collaboration Video here.